aneshas/tx/README.md

 You will notice that the service looks mostly the same as it would normally apart from embedding `Transactor` interface and wrapping the use case execution using `WithTransaction`, both of which say nothing of the way the mechanism is implemented (no infrastructure dependencies).

+If the function wrapped via `WithTransaction` errors out or panics the transaction itself will be rolled back and if nil error is returned the transaction will be committed. (this behavior can be changed by providing `WithIgnoredErrors(...)` option to `tx.New`)

 ### Repo implementation
 Then, your repo might use postgres with pgx and have the following example implementation: